 For more information about resources related to sexual misconduct, Title IX, or Angelo State's policy please visit: www.angelo.edu/title-ix.

 Grading Rubrics

-Only one assignment, Project 4, has an associated rubric.
-To view that grading rubric, please go to the "My Grades" link in your Blackboard course, and select View Rubric the assignment.
+To view the grading rubric for the Group Discussion, please go to the "My Grades" link Blackboard and select "View Rubric under the graded item.

 Student Evaluation of Faculty and Course